ProlificsPanther/Docker-Panther/README.md

   docker exec -ti pantherweb bash

   ### Panther Editor:
-  * Open the Panther Editor using the command prodev
+  * Open the Panther Editor using the command > prodev

+  * To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen).

   ### Web Samples:
   * You may run the character mode browser to serve up a Panther html screen like this

-    lynx localhost:8080/PantherDemo/myscreen
+    lynx localhost:8080/PantherDemo/login
-    Replace myscreen with the screens:login, orders or customer

   * You may access the Panther Web application from a UI browser like this.
 IPAddress:8080/PantherDemo/PantherDemo/login

 Note: Port 8080 on your host system must be enabled to communicate externally.

 # To access the image from Red Hat OpenShift:
 * Create a Project
 * Click on Deploy an image
-  * Search for "prolificspanther/pantherweb", specify the name.
+* Enter image name "prolificspanther/pantherclient", specify the name of componenet.
-  * Click "Deploy".
+* Click "Create".
+* In Pods section, select your Pod it will open a new Pod window.
-  * Go to the Pods section, as soon as it changes from "Creating container" to "Running", enter into the Pod and switch to "Terminal" tab.
+* Enter into the Pod by click on its name and switch to "Terminal" tab.
-  * Open the Panther Editor using the command prodev
+* Run the command( to test prodev): > "prodev"
+* Run the command (to test sample Panther client app):>prorun mgmt (Name of Panther screen).
   * To serve up a Panther html sample screen  use the command below.
-Lynx is a character mode browser lynx localhost:8080/PantherDemo/myscreen
+Lynx is a character mode browser lynx localhost:8080/PantherDemo/login
-    Replace myscreen with the screens:login, orders or customer

 ## Issues
 If you face any issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)